This post may contain affiliate links. Please read our disclosure policy.

 The breadcrumbs help to ensure the meatballs are tender and juicy.
 The breadcrumbs absorb the oil and cooking juices, expanding slightly in the meatballs, meaning they have a softer texture when you bite into them.

-• Mix skinned sausages, beef mince, panko breadcrumbs, parmesan, onion, parsley, Worcestershire sauce, cumin, egg, salt and pepper together in a bowl, using your hands.
+Mix sausage meat, beef mince, panko, parmesan, onion, parsley, Worcestershire sauce, cumin, egg, salt and pepper together in a bowl.
+Form into meatballs, place on a tray and bake in the oven.

 8 step collage showing how to make meatballs

-• Add red wine and let it bubble for a couple of minutes, then add tinned tomatoes, tomato puree, sugar, oregano and salt and pepper.
+Fry onions, garlic, celery, red pepper.
+Add red wine and let it bubble for a couple of minutes, then add tinned tomatoes, tomato puree, sugar, oregano and salt and pepper.
+Simmer, add in cooked and drained spaghetti, then toss together and serve!

 How many meatballs per person?